LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/recoding-data/_index.md

 ## Replacing Values

 Replacing values within a column to be more data friendly is a common practice.
 In particular, replacing strings of data to bools, where a "yes" or "no" would become `True` or `False`.
+We can accomplish this by using the `.replace` function.

 The following example simply replaces the data that exists within the column, manipulating it directly as it is, without creating a new column from the manipulation itself.